NEWS

 Koroki “It means a lot to me.
 I was able to prove that I have the ability to score four points.”

-On the 17th, after the match against Shonan Bellmare in Round 4 of the Meiji Yasuda J1 League, Shinzo Koroki, who scored a goal in this game for the first time in J1 League history for 18 consecutive years, talked about his goals and records.
+On the 17th, after the Meiji Yasuda J1 League Round 4 Trial against Shonan Bellmare, Shinzo Koroki, who became the first player in history to score in the J1 League for 18 consecutive years, spoke about his goals and records.

-(For about 20 minutes in the first half, I thought we were doing very well in terms of what we wanted to do and the rhythm of building the attack.)
+(For about 20 minutes in the first half, I thought we were doing what we wanted to do, and the rhythm of our attacking set-up was going very well.)

 "That's right.
-For 20 minutes, we were completely in control, and there were some scenes where we could have scored any number of points.
-If I had to be greedy, I wish we could have dominated for a longer period of time than just 20 minutes.
-However, if you can't get two or three points there, it's common for the opponent to take advantage of one chance and turn the tide from there.It's difficult to score, but But if we don't get to grips with that, it's going to be a difficult game like this."
+We were in complete control for those 20 minutes, and there were times when it seemed like we could have scored any number of goals.
+If I could have wished, I would have liked to have dominated for a longer period of time than just 20 minutes, but if you can't score two or three goals there, the other team will take advantage of a chance and then take control of the game.
+Scoring goals is difficult, but if you don't keep at it, it becomes a difficult Trial like this."

 (He set a new J1 record by scoring for 18 consecutive years)

-"I may have surpassed it in terms of records, but I will never be able to surpass it in terms of everyone's memories, so if I could come even a little closer, I would be very happy."
+"I may have surpassed it in terms of records, but I can't surpass it in everyone's memories, so I'd be really happy if I could come even a little closer."

-(In the goal scene, when the ball passed to Naoki Maeda, did he already find that space?)
+(In the goal scene, when the ball was passed to Naoki Maeda, had he already found that space?)

-(I feel like it was a long-awaited point for the attacking team to score, but will this give the team some momentum?)
+(It was a long-awaited moment for the offensive team to score a point, but will this give the team momentum?)

-``Personally, I'm not a player that's too greedy for points, so I feel like it would be great if I could score, so I've been lucky enough to be able to score if I had a chance to score like this.
-There are other strikers like Yoshito (Okubo) and Hisato (Sato), but I think I'm different from those types.''
+"Personally, I'm not that greedy for goals, so I just feel like it would be nice if I could score, and I've been lucky enough to get the chance when I play like this, so I've been able to score.
+There are other strikers like (Okubo) Yoshito and (Sato) Hisato, but I think I'm not that type of player."

-(He scored a goal today, but in the recent game against Hokkaido Consadole Sapporo, he seemed to be moving really well, so I think his condition is really good.)
+(He scored a goal today, but in the recent match against Hokkaido Consadole Sapporo, he looked really good and I think he must be in really good condition.)

-Other comments and match photos can be viewed on the site members.
+Further comments and Trial photos can be viewed by site members.

-*REX CLUB LOYALTY members can use it for free.
+*REX CLUB LOYALTY members can use the service free of charge.

 [Urawa Reds Official Media (URD:OM)]